Darlinghurst: Commercial area

 Darlinghurst's commercial activity is centred on Oxford Street, and extends to Victoria Street, Flinders Street, Crown Street, William Street, and Darlinghurst Road.
 There are a large number of cafés, restaurants and take-away food stores throughout Darlinghurst, as well as a large number of pubs and nightclubs, many of which are on Oxford Street.
 These pubs and clubs were subject to controversial 'lock-out' laws imposed by the Liberal state government in February 2014, in which venues stopped admitting new customers after 01:30, and ceased the service of alcohol between 03:00 and 05:00.
 These laws were introduced as a response to violence in the Inner City of Sydney that was related to alcohol intoxication.
 The lockout laws were repealed in January 2020 with a focus on small bars over big nightclubs.
 There is also a significant retail presence, including fashion retailers.

 Transport

-Darlinghurst is well-served by public transport, with many bus routes from the Eastern Suburbs converging on Oxford Street prior to entering the Sydney central business district.
+Darlinghurst is well-served by lots of forms of public transport, with many bus routes from the Eastern Suburbs converging on Oxford Street prior to entering the Sydney central business district.
 Route 333 between Circular Quay and Bondi Beach travels through Darlinghurst along Oxford Street.
 Routes 352, 373, 396 and 440 also travel through the suburb on Oxford Street.
 Buses that travel through the centre of Darlinghurst are routes 311 and 389.

 There are no train stations in Darlinghurst, however Kings Cross railway station on the Sydney Trains Eastern Suburbs & Illawarra railway line is just over the northern border of the suburb.
 Museum station on the City Circle, is located just to the west of Darlinghurst, on the south-west corner of Hyde Park.